Authentura/codectrl-website/src/routes/docs/building.md

 <h1 id="getting-the-code">Getting the Code</h1>

-As mentioned in the [Platform-agnostic Requirements](#platform-agnostic-requirements), you will need some basic knowledge of Git _OR_ the know-how to download compressed archive versions of code off of GitHub.
+As mentioned in the [Platform-agnostic Requirements](#platform-agnostic-requirements), you will need some basic knowledge of Git, _OR_ the know-how to download compressed archive versions of code off of GitHub.

 Execute the following command in your terminal/command prompt: